-Swiping left on your lockscreen iPhone opens the camera.
+Swiping left on your iPhone’s lock screen, it opens the camera.
 This quick access feature is usually handy, but it can also be annoying or unwanted.
 For instance, since the camera app opens without needing to unlock your phone, anyone can access it and take unauthorized photos.
-So you might want to disable the camera from your iPhone lock screen, follow this handy steps.
+So you might want to disable the camera from your iPhone lock screen, follow these handy steps.

 - How to remove camera access from iPhone lock screen

 - Disable Control Center, Siri, Notification Center from iPhone lock screen

 How to remove camera access from iPhone lock screen